mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

  - Calculate the area under the curve AUC for *Alg1*,*Alg2*,*Alg3* and *Alg4*.
 Which one has the best performance?
  - Only using the Bagging algorithm, perform a 10 folds cross validation and plot the validation error across the folds
  - We added two additional columns (salary and experience).
 Perform a feature selection and choose the best 3 features for the classification using
  Recursive feature elimination `sklearn.feature_selection.RFE`.
-You are free in the choice of the estimator.
- We recommand the usage of Knn with k=sqrt(n) where n is the number of employees (here 100).
-Since we have two classes, it is prefarable to have an odd value of k=sqrt(n)+1.
+Use the decision tree `sklearn.tree.DecisionTreeClassifier`estimator.
  You need to download the dataset from the link above, to handle categorical variables and to scale your data again using MinMaxScaler.
  - Perform another types of feature selection techniques from `sklearn.feature_selection`
  - Give the definition of the following metrics: Accuracy, Precision, Recall